BDO World Darts Championship 2020 prize money explained - how it differs from the PDC

-The 2020 BDO World Darts Championship has got underway after a rocky build-up.
+The 2020 BDO World Darts Championship has got concluded after a rocky build-up.

-Hot on the heels of the 2020 PDC World Darts Championship (Professional Darts Corporation) is the similarly titled BDO World Darts Championship (British Darts Organisation) which is set to kick-start the 2020 darts calendar in slightly subdued fashion after the high profile PDC competition.
+Hot on the heels of the 2020 PDC World Darts Championship (Professional Darts Corporation) is the similarly titled BDO World Darts Championship (British Darts Organisation) which kick-started the 2020 darts calendar in slightly subdued fashion after the high profile PDC competition.

 After the PDC Championship saw Fallon Sherrock take the competition by storm and Peter Wright provide a huge upset in the final, the BDO Championship looks to bring things down to earth somewhat.